ONCache: A Cache-Based Low-Overhead Container Overlay Network: The Core Code of ONCache

 \subsection{Cache Initialization}

 The code in this section implements functionalities that are described in \S \ref{sec:cachemiss}.

-\textbf{The egress data path.} The \verb|TC_ACT_OK| return value indicates the kernel to continue to process the packet as usual.
+\textbf{Initialize the Egress Path.} \verb|TC_ACT_OK| indicates the kernel to proceed with the usual packet processing.
 ONCache uses \verb|TC_ACT_OK| to pass the packet to the fallback overlay network.